 At one point we needed to prepare to restart work on a project that was previously in development but had been put “on hold” for several months while some other more critical work was being taken care of.
 We gathered in a typical meeting room to take a look at this project and decide on how to take on the work.
 A few of the team members and a contractor had previously worked on this project, but the rest of the team had not.

-During the initial meeting we were familiarizing each other with the project.
+During the initial meeting, we were familiarizing each other with the project.
 We started by taking a look at some code, database tables, documents, and a few other details of the project.
-At some point in this review/refresh meeting we started trying out a few ideas, writing tests, changing code, and discussing how to proceed.
-As we had all been learning and practicing pair programming over the last few months it was very natural for us start to pass the keyboard around as we worked.
+At some point in this review/refresh meeting, we started trying out a few ideas, writing tests, changing code, and discussing how to proceed.
+As we had all been learning and practicing pair programming over the last few months it was very natural for us to start to pass the keyboard around as we worked.

 After several hours another group was scheduled to use the meeting room we had occupied, so we quickly grabbed up our stuff and headed off to find an unoccupied meeting room.
 We held a “mini-‐retrospective” [RETR] at the end of the day and we all felt the experience was very productive.
 We decided to arrange for meeting rooms to use the next day so we could continue to gather and work together in the same way.

-We followed this same basic pattern of working together moving from meeting room to meeting room over next two weeks.
+We followed this same basic pattern of working together moving from meeting room to meeting room over the next two weeks.
 Each day we reviewed how the day went, and each day we decided we wanted to keep working “as a team”.
 We felt we were rapidly improving our ability to communicate well, increase our knowledge, and find better solutions.
 We were gaining a deep and shared understanding of the project and the technologies involved.
 About this time we decided to call what we were doing “Mob Programming.”

 Our biggest problems were things like the disruption of moving from room to room, issues with network connections in some meeting rooms, varying quality and usability of the computers and projectors, and other similar logistic and equipment issues.
 We also found we were experiencing ergonomic problems such as getting sore backs and necks from poor posture and the bad orientation of tables and chairs in relation to the projected screen at the end of the table.
-We were also getting headaches from squinting at low resolution or poor quality projected computer screens.
+We were also getting headaches from squinting at low-resolution or poor-quality projected computer screens.